noisefloordev/mosaix/readme.md

 Masking
 -------

-To mask the mosaic, create a 3D sphere and connect it to Mask Sphere.
+To mask the mosaic, select "Sphere" as the masking mode, create a 3D sphere and connect it to Masking Sphere.
 Place the sphere, and parent it correctly so it follows the object to be mosaiced.
 Once the sphere is placed, disable its Mesh Renderer so the sphere isn't visible.

 The object must be a sphere, but it can be scaled and rotated into oblong shapes to cover non-spherical areas.